SirRender00/texasholdem/README.md

-# TexasZero
+# texasholdem
-Pokerbot for No Limit Texas Hold 'Em, heads up thru full ring.
+Library for TexasHoldEm Poker